 You’ve spent time brainstorming domain names, have tried different domain suggestion tools, and you’ve finally found the perfect one.
-You go to buy your domain and find that it’s already been registered.
+You go to buy your domain name and find that it’s already been registered.

 This doesn’t have to be the end of the road – you just need a domain lookup site.

 You can figure out who owns the domain name you want, and get in touch to see if they’d be willing to sell it.
 You might pay a bit more than registering a fresh domain, but getting that perfect domain could be worth it.

 A lot of people buy domains without actually using them.
 If you’ve found a domain that’s registered, but the site is empty or has a landing page provided by a hosting company, then there’s a solid chance the domain is available for purchase.

 In some cases, you’ll be able to purchase the site entirely, even if it’s already built-out.

 Maybe the owner decided to move onto other projects and hasn’t updated the site in quite some time.
-If this is the case, you should expect to pay a higher domain name price, but if the traffic levels are low the number shouldn’t be outlandish.
+If this is the case, you should expect to pay a higher domain price, but if the traffic levels are low the number shouldn’t be outlandish.